Former Indian Finance Minister Arun Jaitley dies at 66

 Jaitley loyally carried out some of Modi’s more controversial economic initiatives, including tax and welfare reforms and overnight demonetization — which took 86% of cash out of circulation, leaving hundreds of millions of people temporarily without funds.

-In February this year, Jaitley announced a federal budget with a string of populist giveaways, from affordable housing to a health plan for millions of poor people, in an attempt to woo voters ahead of last spring’s election.
+Early this year, Jaitley authored an interim federal budget with a string of populist giveaways, from affordable housing to a health plan for millions of poor people, in an attempt to woo voters ahead of last spring’s election.
+As he fell sick, the budget was presented to Parliament by acting Finance Minister Piyush Goyal in February.

 India’s stock market took a hit after Jaitley announced a 10% tax on some long-term capital gains, saying stock market returns were “quite attractive and it was time to bring them under the ambit of capital gains tax.”